astronomer/docs/learn/use-case-airflow-llm-rag-finance.md

 :::info

-Remeber to make sure that you are using the same model to embed the user input and the news articles.
+Make sure that you are using the same model to embed the user input and the news articles.
 If you are using local embeddings in your DAG, you will need to set `EMBEDD_LOCALLY` to `True` at the start of the streamlit application file as well.

 :::